yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/administer-yugabyte-platform/oidc-authentication.md

 **Learn more**

-- For information on configuring a YugabyteDB Anywhere universe to use OIDC-based authentication using Azure AD as the IdP, refer to [OIDC authentication with Azure AD](../../security/authentication/oidc-authentication-aad/).

-- For information on configuring a YugabyteDB Anywhere universe to use OIDC-based authentication using JumpCloud as the IdP, refer to [OIDC authentication with JumpCloud](../../security/authentication/oidc-authentication-jumpcloud/).
+- For information on configuring a YugabyteDB Anywhere universe to use OIDC-based authentication, refer to [OIDC authentication](../../security/authentication/oidc-authentication-aad/).

 - For information on how to add users, see [Create, modify, and delete users](../anywhere-rbac/#create-modify-and-delete-users).
 The email ID that you enter in the **Add User** dialog must be registered with the identity provider, and the role must reflect the user's role on YugabyteDB Anywhere.